Lova Wallerö Frostenson:

 Naomi Grossman: Project assistant

 Naomi Grossman believes that education and meetings are important in promoting tolerance.
-Naomi have a Bachelor’s degree in Human Resources from Stockholm University, and also gender studies at Södertörn University.
-She has previously worked with recruitments but now wants to broaden her views, and look forward to the opportunity to work closer to issues of tolerance, diversity and equality.
+Naomi have a Bachelor’s degree in Organizational pedagogy from Stockholm University, and also gender studies at Södertörn University.
+She has her background in the field of Human Resources.
+Naomi serves on the network advisory committee of the Anna Lindh Foundation.

 What is The Order of the Teaspoon to me?
 I think the task of The Order of the Teaspoon is even more important today than 10 years ago when the foundation started.
 I think that through education and culture we can make a difference, at both a individual and a social level.